trueos/trueos-docs/trueos-handbook/introducing.rst

   * User Manager
   * Network Manager

-* The functionality provided by the *About* utility has been incorporated into
-  `Lumina Information <https://lumina-desktop.org/handbook/luminautl.html#lumina-information>`_.
+* The functionality provided by the *About* utility is incorporated into `Lumina Information <https://lumina-desktop.org/handbook/luminautl.html#lumina-information>`_.

 * The functionality provided by the
   `Service Manager <https://sysadm.us/handbook/client/sysadmclient.html#service-manager>`_
   (:command:`pc-servicemanager`) has been integrated into |sysadm|.

-* The Active Directory & LDAP utility (:command:`pc-adsldap`) has been deprecated.
+* The Active Directory & LDAP utility (:command:`pc-adsldap`) is
+  deprecated.

-* Login Manager (:command:`pc-dmconf`) has been replaced by :command:`pcdm-config`).
+* Login Manager (:command:`pc-dmconf`) is replaced by :command:`pcdm-config`).

-* System Manager (:command:`pc-sysmanager`) has been deprecated.
+* System Manager (:command:`pc-sysmanager`) is deprecated.

-* :command:`freebsd-update` has been retired in favor of using :command:`pkg` for system updates.
+* :command:`freebsd-update` is retired in favor of using :command:`pkg`
+  for system updates.

-* The binary for :ref:`Disk Manager` (:command:`pc-zmanager`) has been
+* The binary for :ref:`Disk Manager` (:command:`pc-zmanager`) is renamed
-  renamed to :command:`pc-diskmanager` and the graphical version has been moved to the :guilabel:`Browse Applications` menu.
+  to :command:`pc-diskmanager` and the graphical version moved to the :guilabel:`Browse Applications` menu.

-* The option to use the SCFB display driver has been added to the installer.
+* The option to use the SCFB display driver is added to the installer.
   This driver is suitable for newer UEFI laptops as it automatically detects native resolution and is a good solution for newer Intel drivers that have not been ported yet to FreeBSD.
 Before selecting this driver, check the BIOS and ensure the CSM module is disabled.
   This driver does not support a dual-head configuration, such as an external port for presentations, or suspend and resume.

-* :guilabel:`Customize` has been removed from the :ref:`System Selection` screen in order to reduce the size of the installation media.
-Additional software can be installed post-installation using |appcafe|.
+* :guilabel:`Customize` is removed from the :ref:`System Selection`
+  screen in order to reduce the size of the installation media.
+  Additional software can be installed post-installation using
+  |appcafe|.

 * The :guilabel:`Boot to console (Disable X)` option has been added to the graphical boot menu.